Payments Management

 Click Here for a detailed description of this window and it's functions.

-2. Select the order you wish to add a payment to.
+2. Select the order you want to add a payment to.

 3. Click the Payment button